Bedrock-OSS/regolith-filters/name_ninja/readme.md

 }
 ```

-This will add a translation line such as: `entity.sirlich:frog.name=🐸 South American Horned Toad   ## Generated via Regolith` to your language file of choice.
+This will add a translation line such as: `entity.sirlich:frog.name=🐸 South American Horned Toad   ##` and `item.spawn_egg.entity.sirlich:frog.name=Froggy Spawn Egg  ##` to your language file of choice.

 ## Using this Filter